twskj/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

-###1.
-Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+ 1. Converteing the images to grayscale
+ 2. Smoothing the edge using Gaussian blur
+ 3. Putting image to Canny algorithm to detect edges.
+ 4. Masking out using triangular shape
+ 5. Detecting lines using Hough Transform algorithm
+ 6. Averaging slope and intercept for left and right lane line
+ 8. Merging result to the original image
+ 9. Write result

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by finding slope and intercept of each line.
+I then weighted average (based on length of each line).

-If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]